nTrong128/nTrong128/README.md

 My name is **Le Nhat Trong**, I'm 21 years old and I'm a student of **Computer Science** at Can Tho University  in Vietnam.
-I am completely passionate about backend development, graphics and also very interested in data science.
-I love listening to music :notes:, watching anime, series and sharing it with my friends.
+I am completely passionate about backend development, computer vision and also very interested in data science.
+I love listening to music :notes:, watching anime and sharing it with my friends.

 <img align= "right" width= "240" src= "https://pa1.narvii.com/6580/8098c6e9207376889eeb0532d9f5a0723c4d73f5_hq.gif"/>